At a crosswalk, drivers slow for a child. No one stops to solve an equation. A need appears; a duty follows. That's attentiveness.

 - Share attention fairly.
 Don't just follow the loudest.
 Give time to those most affected.
 Pay extra attention to smaller groups that are easy to miss and harder to reach.

 - Read the conflict pattern.
-When mapping disagreement, ask whether the same groups oppose each other on every issue or whether alliances shift from issue to issue.
+When mapping disagreement, ask whether the same groups oppose each other on every issue (reinforcing cleavages) or whether alliances shift from issue to issue (cross-cutting cleavages — the bridges worth finding).
 The map should surface the people who can bridge those divides and flag the splits that need extra care.

 - Build in repair.
 Sunset clauses, review points, reversible defaults, and the humility to shut down or hand off.